Are there black cougars? Animal puma: description, beautiful photos and pictures, interesting video about pumas. Lifestyle and habitat

 Niramin - Nov 12th, 2015

-Puma or mountain lion lives in North and South America, preferring to settle in mountainous areas.
-However, the animal can be found in the forests on the plain and even in marshy areas.
+The puma or mountain lion lives in North and South America, preferring to settle in mountainous areas.
+However, the animal can be found in forests on the plain and even in swampy areas.

-For a long time, the cougar was attributed to the cat family, but the animal is one of a kind.
-At first glance, the cougar looks like a cat in many ways, but many features distinguish it from representatives of this large family.
-This statement refers to a longer body and tail, reaching a total of 1.5 to 2.8 meters, strong powerful legs, a relatively small head and the absence of a pronounced pattern on the coat.
-The cougar's fur is very thick and short, painted in sandy colors.
-Only on the belly, the hair has a lighter color, and the ears are black.
+For a long time, the puma was classified as a member of the cat family, but the animal is one of a kind.
+At first glance, the puma looks a lot like a cat, but many features distinguish it from representatives of this large family.
+This statement applies more long body and tail, reaching a total of 1.5 to 2.8 meters, strong powerful paws, a relatively small head and the absence of a pronounced pattern on the coat.
+The puma's fur is very thick and short, colored in sandy shades.
+Only on the belly the fur is lighter in color, and the ears are black.
 This predator weighs from 50 to 100 kg.
-It is worth noting that females are one third smaller than males, and cougars living in the north are much larger than individuals living in the southern regions.
+It is worth noting that females are one third smaller than males, and pumas living in the north are much larger than individuals living in the southern regions.

-These inhabitants of the New World feed mainly on deer and mountain sheep, but they also do not refuse wild peccary pigs, as well as squirrels and rabbits.
-Cougars prey on anything that moves, and willingly eat everything.
-The exception is foul-smelling skunks, which these predators do not eat precisely because of their unattractive smell.
-Cougars hide food in reserve if they cannot consume everything at once.
+These inhabitants of the New World feed mainly on deer and mountain sheep, but peccaries do not refuse wild pigs, as well as squirrels and rabbits.
+Cougars hunt anything that moves and willingly eat everything.
+The exception is foul-smelling skunks, which these predators do not eat precisely because of their unattractive odor.
+Cougars hide food in reserve if they cannot consume it all at once.

-Like all cats, silent cougars emit heart-rending cries during the mating season.
-The female brings into the world 2 or 4 spotted cubs, the color of which changes by the year.
+Like all cats, silent cougars emit heartbreaking screams during the mating period.
+The female gives birth to 2 or 4 spotted cubs, the color of which changes as the year progresses.
 Babies stay with their mother until they are 2 years old, after which they set off to conquer their own space.
-These American cats live up to 20 years.
+These live american cats up to 20 years.

-Since cougars lead a solitary lifestyle, they avoid people.
-However, with a careless behavior of a person and his invasion of the territory of an animal, an attack by this predator is possible with all the ensuing consequences.
+Since cougars are solitary, they avoid people.
+However, if a person behaves carelessly and encroaches on the territory of an animal, an attack by this predator with all the ensuing consequences is possible.

-Due to the invasion of cougar habitats, certain species of these animals found themselves on the verge of extinction.
-An example is the population of the Florida cougar, which has reached a critical level at which natural recovery has become impossible.
+Due to the invasion of puma habitats, individual species These animals are on the verge of extinction.
+An example is the Florida cougar population, which has reached a critical level at which natural recovery has become impossible.

-We suggest you look at the gallery of photos of the American predator - puma:
+We invite you to look at a gallery of photos of the American predator - the puma:

-The cougar carries its cub in its teeth.
+A puma carries its baby in its teeth.

 Photo: Puma on a tree.